alielashram/rulers/README.md

 # Rulers

-TODO: Write a gem description
+This is a basic sample gem that was made based upon the Rebuilding Rails Handbook

 ## Installation